m2w/talaria-dart/README.md

 There are a couple of things still missing:

--[] Customizable permalink schemes
+- Catch up to the javascript version with regards to error handling and modularity
--[] Improvement of the error handling (this includes edge cases, such as wrong repository names, or invalid permalinks)
+- Increase customizability

 # FYI